multiverse-os/oht/README.md

 ## oht Explanation and Comparison to Typical DHT

 Tor is often misunderstood.
 People often confuse the Tor Browser Bundle (TBB) with Tor itself.
 Tor is a client for a decentralized p2p onion routing network, which can be simply described as adding additional proxy layers between you and your destination when accessing the internet.
 This "onion" of proxy layers also obscures the location of the user.
 TBB is a browser (based on Mozilla Firefox) bundled with the Tor binary for easy and secure access to websites through the Tor network.
 Tor works with any port, and is not restricted to the common http/https ports (80 and 443).
 The additional proxy layers provide a connection with additional security and can bypass the regional restrictions being imposed on the world wide web.
-One example use case for onion routing is a journalist using TBB to bypass national firewalls to report news.
+An example use case for onion routing is a journalist using TBB to bypass national firewalls to report news.
 One aim of this project is to highlight that Tor provides more than just a solution for secure Internet browsing, Tor provides a solution for secure hosting through onion services.

-**Onion services** create end-to-end encrypted (/w perfect forward secrecy) onion routed connections.
+**Onion services** create end-to-end encrypted onion routed connections with perfect forward secrecy.
 Onion services do not use Tor Exit Nodes, but instead rendezvous points outside of both peers' networks.
 This solves the issue of NAT transversal when connecting peers.
 A typical DHT when used in combination with Tor can potentially be used in correlation attacks, but when routing DHT traffic through onion services this problem is avoided.

-oht utilizes a similar onion routing design pattern to ricochet or onionshare, where each peer in the network establishs an onion service to communicate.
+oht utilizes a similar onion routing design pattern to Ricochet or OnionShare, where each peer in the network establishes an onion service to communicate.

-This allows for peers to interact with a public DHT securely by limiting the amount of metadata.
+This allows for peers to interact with a public DHT securely by limiting the amount of metadata shared.
 Peers do not receive the IP address and geographic location of connected peers.
-Instead peers rely on emphemeral onion address key pair shared with peers and authenticate with a separate key pair that can be compatible with Bitcoin/Ethereum or telehash.
+Instead, peers rely on ephemeral onion addresses to connect to each other and authenticate with a separate key pair that can be compatible with Bitcoin/Ethereum or telehash.
-Interoperability with ricochet is important, this will be acheived by saving an onion address key pair in a custom meta-data field on an account or general configuration.
-Core functionality will include library in networking to provide compadibility with the v2 ricochet protocol.
+Interoperability with Ricochet is important, this will be acheived by saving an onion address key pair in a custom meta-data field on an account or general configuration.
+Core functionality will include library in networking to provide compatibility with the v2 Ricochet protocol.

 **Beyond providing additional security** onion routing has interesting emergent properties when combined with with the standard DHT.
 Onion services allow peers to avoid any issues with NAT transversal which is often problematic with p2p networks.
 Additionaly, an onion address key pair shared across all peers (shared onion address) by either hardcoding into the client or using a configuration can be used to solve problems with centralization that DHTs face with bootstrapping.